bruvellu/terebratalia-wnts/wnt.md

 Our expression data suggests that the ligand--receptor context plays a key role in the differential patterning, and subsequent morphogenesis of the larval body regions of the brachiopod *T. transversa*, and other animals.
-This suggests that the shuffling of ligand--receptor contexts (Wnt code), might be important to the evolution of bilaterian body diversity.
+This suggests that the shuffling of ligand--receptor contexts, might be important to the evolution of bilaterian body diversity.

 # Background

 <!--TODO: Draft paragraphs for introduction-->

-- Wnt signaling is crucial for embryonic development in multiple ways.
-- One major role is anteroposterior patterning and developmental boundaries.
+Wnt signaling is crucial for embryonic development in multiple ways.
+It is involved in fate specification, organogenesis, etc. There is an early role in axis determination.
+But also a major role is anteroposterior patterning of the body regions.

-- Receptor context might be crucial for signaling outcome.
+It has been increasingly recognized that receptor context is crucial for signaling outcome.
+That multiple ligand receptor combinations might trigger different pathways and differentiation.
+For example, ... .
+Thus understanding the receptor context for the Wnt expression is important.

+Most Wnt work has been focused in deuterostomes and arthropods.
+The Spiralia is another major bilaterian clade with great diversity and crucial to understand bilaterian evolution.

-- Brachiopods are important spiralian evo-devo organisms.
-- Larval body is subdivided into lobes that involve Wnt signaling.
+Brachiopods are important spiralian evo-devo organisms.
+There is substantial work on gene expression Hox, segmentation, hedgehog, gastrulation, etc. The larval body is typically subdivided into lobes that involve Wnt signaling.

-- Investigate Wnt signaling role in patterning body regions.
+The goal of this study is to investigate if Wnt signaling has a role in patterning the different body regions using T. transversa.

-- Find Wnt/Frizzled expression coincides with body regions and boundaries.
+We find that Frizzled expression occurs in broad domains that cover almost the whole brachiopod extension.
+Wnt ligands are expressed in subregions, stripes or patches, often partially overlapping.

-- Each subregion has a unique ligand-receptor context.
+Each subregion has a unique ligand-receptor context.
+Antagonists are restricted to the anterior region and receptor is cleared from the posterior region.
-- Receptors are more conserved while ligands more labile.
-- Some ligand-receptor combinations are conserved in other animals.
+Ligand receptor coincides with body regions and morphological boundaries.
-- Suggests that Wnt play a role in patterning larval body regions.
+Suggests that Wnt play a role in patterning brachiopod larval body regions.
-- And that receptor context might matter for signaling outcome.
+Some ligand-receptor combinations are conserved in other animals.
+Receptors are more conserved while ligands more labile.
+Indicates, that receptor context shuffling matter for bilaterian evolution.

 <!--At the Fz receptor, the binding of proteins other than Wnt can antagonize signaling.
 Specific antagonists include Dickkopf (Dkk), Wnt inhibitory factor 1 (WIF-1),[50][51] secreted Frizzled-related proteins (SFRP), Cerberus, Frzb, Wise, SOST, and Naked cuticle.
 These constitute inhibitors of Wnt signaling.
 However, other molecules also act as activators.
 Norrin and R-Spondin2 activate Wnt signaling in the absence of Wnt ligand.-->